 Delisa joined Watsi on July 26th, 2018.
 Three years ago, Delisa joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Delisa's most recent donation supported Win, a 40-year-old man from Thailand, to fund sight-restoring cataract surgery.
+Delisa's most recent donation supported Abdunasir, a beautiful 20-month-old boy from Ethiopia, to fund corrective surgery for his birth condition.

 Win is a 40-year-old man.
 He lives with his mother and step-father in Tak Province in Thailand.
 He used to work in a restaurant until his vision deteriorated and he could no longer work.
 His mother and his step-father are agricultural day labourers.
 The income they earn is not enough for their family and sometimes they make and sell charcoal to earn extra money.
 Win has cataracts in both his eyes but the doctor plans to do surgery on his right eye first.
 The vision in both his eyes are so poor that he can only perceive light.
 His mother has to help look after him, washing and feeding him since he cannot see well.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund lens replacement surgery for Win.
 On November 9th, doctors will perform a lens replacement, during which they will remove Win's natural lens and replace it with an intraocular lens implant.
 After recovery, he will be able to see clearly.
 Now, he needs help to fund this $1,500 procedure.
 "I was so happy when I heard that I will be able to see again," he said.
 "I want to work once I can see again, so that I can repay our loan.
 I want to look after my mother and step-father in the future, and one day I want to become a [Buddhist] monk."